brummer10/XUiDesigner/README.md

 XUiDesigner use the environment variable LV2_PATH to scan for plugins when no path is given with the -p command-line parameter.
 So you could easily create a GUI for a existing plugin.
+The created GUI could be saved as UI-Bundle, which then could be build (just make) and installed (just make install) to replace or provide a new GUI for the plugin.

 Additional control widgets could be created and moved freely around in the top Window, or, a grid could be displayed and widgets could snap to grid (left, right, Center) to order them easily.